Sofacosta/SoundMaker.Solution/README.md

 - Use the command `dotnet restore`

 ##### View In Browser
-- SoundMaker can be viewed and played with in your web browser at https://soundmaker.azurewebsites.net
-- or you can navigate to SoundMaker folder in the command line
+- Navigate to SoundMaker folder in the command line
 - Use the command `dotnet run` to execute the compiled code and start a localhost
 - In browser navigate to http://localhost:5000